 After countless hours of planning and attention to detail, all lifts were done successfully.
 And, the safety and welfare of LGH patients, hospital staff, the public and construction personnel were maintained throughout the process.

 Great job and thank you to everyone involved.
-And a special “thank you” to Pipefitter General Foreman Jeremy Flickinger and his crew, Sheet Metal Foreman Shawn Leiphart and his crew and Project Manager Justin Seigler for following our many safety protocols and ensuring everyone went home safe at the end of the day!
+A special “thank you” to Pipefitter General Foreman Jeremy Flickinger and his crew, Sheet Metal Foreman Shawn Leiphart and his crew, and Project Manager Justin Seigler for following our many safety protocols and ensuring everyone went home safe at the end of the day!

 Tom Scott, CSP